-New Vatican law criminalizes abuse of adults, even by laity
+Vatican law criminalizes abuse of adults by priests, laity

 Since these laypeople can’t be defrocked, penalties include losing their jobs, paying fines or being removed from their communities.

-The need for such a provision was made clear in the scandal involving the lay founder of the Peru-based conservative group Sodalitium Christianae Vitae, a conservative movement that has 20,000 members and chapters throughout South America and the U.S.
+The need for such a provision was made clear in the scandal involving Luis Figari, the lay founder of the Peru-based conservative group Sodalitium Christianae Vitae, a conservative movement that has 20,000 members and chapters throughout South America and the U.S.

 An independent investigation concluded he was a paranoid narcissist obsessed with sex and watching his underlings endure pain and humiliation.
 But the Vatican dithered for years on how to sanction him, ultimately deciding to remove him from Peru and isolate him from the community.

-The new law goes into effect on Dec.
+The new law takes effect on Dec.
 8.